akbarratt/rb109/LOG.md

 Logging my progress so I can make commits even on days I push no code.
 Numbering continued from RB101/LOG.md.
 Newest entries first.

+### Day 180: Monday August 23, 2021

+**Pomodoros Completed**: 7

+**Today's Progress**:
+- [x] Read LS Student Blogs on 109 Prep
+- [x] Figure out my mental block
+- [x] Begin organizing practice test

+**My Feelings**: I did better than I expected today!
+Set my expectations low, tried to really dig in and figure out what I needed to do and pursue in order to make myself feel more comfortable with the material at hand.
+Reading about other peoples' experiences has given me some good ideas.

 ### Days 178-179: Saturday August 21, 2021 - Sunday August 22, 2021

 **Pomodoros Completed**: 0